mahmudsfu/VHARG-Documentation/ESP_Mahmud/readme_vei.md

   - Produces grouped summary statistics for volumes and masses by VEI levels, including mean, standard deviation, and median values.

 - **`visualize_statistics`**
-  - Creates detailed visualizations, including histograms, KDE plots, and boxplots, for deterministic and probabilistic distributions.
+  - Creates detailed visualizations, including histograms, KDE plots, and boxplots, for empirical and probabilistic distributions.

 ### Export Methods
 - **`export_volumes_and_masses`**